hedgehog125/SmoothedScroll/README.md

 ### 📥 Download from GitHub Releases

 1. Head over to the [GitHub Releases](https://github.com/zachey01/SmoothedScroll/releases) page.
-2. Download the latest version of Smmoothed Scroll as an executable.
+2. Download the latest version of Smoothed Scroll as an executable.
 3. Run the executable and follow the installation prompts.

 ### 🔧 Building from Source

-If you'd like to build **Smmoothed Scroll** from source, follow these steps:
+If you'd like to build **Smoothed Scroll** from source, follow these steps:

 #### Prerequisites: